 Owyhee River (OC 129) to Rome, OR, ~23 miles, ~92 miles total

 Sometime around 2 am a rain cell came over us as we slept out under the stars.
 Our cowboy camp was getting wet in a hurry.
 We groggily snapped up the mid in a couple of minutes.
-A new experience to see stars in the sky but one dark rain cloud above… us.
+A new experience to see stars in the sky but one dark rain cloud above us raining hard.
 (So far it rains 4 out of 5 days on the ODT.)

 Getting up at 6:30, the stars were still out and Orion was in the eastern sky.
-A beautiful morning in Owyhee Canyon.
-We picked up camp, admired the river a little more, and headed the half-mile back to the old wagon road.
+A beautiful, peaceful morning in Owyhee Canyon.
+We picked up camp, admired the river a little more, and headed the half-mile back up to the old wagon road.

 We topped out on the rim and set out cross country.
 Around some areas the soil and vegetation looks much less disturbed.
-More bunch grasses grasses, shrubs, and biocrusts, the footing softer and less compacted.
+More bunchgrasses, shrubs, and biocrusts, the footing softer and less compacted.
 We felt a little guilty walking along through the small sagebrush plant community and kept our footsteps light.
 It feels wrong to add compaction to a place when so much of the landscape around is heavily impacted.

-In the 1860’s someone found good and silver in Jordan Creek and that started a prospecting boom that spurred demand for beef, drawaing cattlemen with their herds.
-In the 1880s, Basque shepherds with their flocks came to this here part of the world.
+In the 1860’s someone found gold and silver in Jordan Creek and that started a prospecting boom that spurred demand for beef, drawing cattlemen with their herds.
+In the 1880s, Basque shepherds with their flocks of sheep came to this here part of the world.
 Interesting to think about how the landscape has changed in a mere 150 years and continues to change.
 Oh how to navigate history?